2D and 3D breast exams

 Breast Health Throughout a Woman’s Life

 Breast health is important throughout all the stages of a woman's life.
 Doing a self-exam once a month will help you know what's normal for your breasts.
-If you ever notice something out of the ordinary such as breast lumps, abnormal pain or nipple discharge, talk to your primary care provider as soon as possible.
+If you ever notice something out of the ordinary such as breast lumps, abnormal pain or nipple discharge, contact St. Luke's Comprehensive Breast Program at 218.249.2662.

 Your medical and family history will help determine what breast screening schedule is right for you.
 Talking with your primary care or OBGYN provider can help determine your schedule for clinical breast exams, mammograms and breast ultrasounds.